HanokMesa/Crypto-Surge/README.md

-# Cryptocurrency Tracker with React JS, Material UI and Chart JS
+# Cryptocurrency Tracking with React JS, Material UI and Chart JS

 This crypto surge app shows all the information regarding the crypto currencies.